mohendra/My_Projects/README.md

 * [TensorFlow codes](https://github.com/mohendra/My_Projects/tree/master/TF)
 * [Python codes](https://github.com/mohendra/My_Projects/tree/master/python)

+### Auto Encoder
+This project is to impliment denoising autoencoder(convolution architechture)

+### Back Propagation
+This project is to impliment backpropagation algorithm from scratch(Using only numpy)

 ### Decision Tree:
 This project contains the detailed implication(from scratch) of the decision tree algorithm.